cmudig/counterpoint/docs/index.md

 Or, check out this demo chart showing worldwide GDP, life expectancy, and population trends from [Gapminder](https://gapminder.org).
-The code for this example is available here (TODO) and showcases Canapé being used in combination with D3.js.
+The code for this example is available here (TODO) and showcases Canvas Animation being used in combination with D3.js.

 <div style="display: flex;">
 <div id="gapminder-chart-container" style="width: 600px; height: 600px; position: relative; flex-shrink: 0;">